Delhi Skill and Entrepreneurship University

-Delhi Skill and Entrepreneurship University (DSEU), is a collegiate public state university located in Delhi, India.
+The Delhi Skill and Entrepreneurship University (DSEU), is a collegiate public state university located in Delhi, India.
 In 2020, the Government of the NCT of Delhi reorganised several existing government educational institutions, including the Integrated Institute of Technology (previously affiliated with Guru Gobind Singh Indraprastha University), designating it as one of the primary campuses of the newly established university.
 A total of 13 government institutes and colleges formerly affiliated with GGSIPU were restructured to function as constituent campuses of DSEU.
 It offer 15 diploma, 18 undergraduate and 2 postgraduate courses, and has a total of 19 campus in Delhi.

 History

-Delhi Skill and Entrepreneurship University (DSEU) was established by the Delhi Legislative Assembly as an unitary and teaching university in August 2020 by Government of NCT of Delhi under the provisions of Delhi Skill and Entrepreneurship University Act, 2019.
+Delhi Skill and Entrepreneurship University (DSEU) was established by the Delhi Legislative Assembly as a unitary and teaching university in August 2020 by Government of NCT of Delhi under the provisions of Delhi Skill and Entrepreneurship University Act, 2019.
 The university is recognised by University Grants Commission (India), under section 12B of the UGC Act.

 DSEU was merged with 15 existing government institutes and colleges such as Delhi Institute of Tool Engineering (Wazirpur and Okhla Campus), GB Pant College of Engineering, Integrated Institute of Technology, 10 polytechnics of the Delhi government, and 6 Skill Centres.